Emergency Response

 2. Threats can take the form of written assignments, art, spoken words, text messages, photos, or online social media postings.

-2. If a cell phone with a threat is confiscated, remove the SIM card, or immediately turn the phone to airplane mode.
+2. If a cellphone with a threat is confiscated, remove the SIM card, or immediately turn the phone to airplane mode.

 4. Reminder to also complete an Incident Report and follow direction from Flex Directors.